Predicting and characterizing selective multiple drug treatments for metabolic diseases and cancer

 1 Statistical and Biological Physics Department, SISSA (International School for Advanced Studies), Via Bonomea 265 - 34136, Trieste, Italy

 2 Institute of Molecular Systems Biology, ETH (Eidgenoessische Technische Hochschule), Wolfgang Pauli Str.
 16 - 8093, Zurich, Switzerland

 3 Functional Analysis DepartmentSISSA (International School for Advanced Studies), , Via Bonomea 265 - 34136, Trieste, Italy

 BMC Systems Biology 2012, 6:115 doi:10.1186/1752-0509-6-115Published: 29 August 2012

-The in silico prediction of drug synergism can represent an important tool for the repurposing of drug in a realistic perspective which considers also the selectivty of the therapy.
-Moreover, for a more profitable exploitation of drug-drug interactions, also drugs which show a too low efficacy but which have a non-common mechanism of action, can be reconsider as potential ingredients of new multicompound therapeutic indications.
+The in silico prediction of drug synergisms can represent an important tool for the repurposing of drugs in a realistic perspective which considers also the selectivity of the therapy.
+Moreover, for a more profitable exploitation of drug-drug interactions, we have shown that also experimental drugs which have a different mechanism of action can be reconsider as potential ingredients of new multicompound therapeutic indications.
 Needless to say the clues provided by a computational study like ours need in any case to be thoroughly evaluated experimentally.